Beaujolais: Winemaking and style

 After fermentation, the must is normally high in malic acid and producers will put the wine through malolactic fermentation to soften the wine.
 The process of chaptalization, adding sugar to the grape must to boost alcohol levels, has been a controversial issue for Beaujolais winemakers.
 Historically, Beaujolais producers would pick grapes at ripeness that were at minimum potential alcohol levels of 10–10.5% and then add sugar in order to artificially boost the alcohol levels to the near the maximum of 13–13.5%.
 This created wines lacking structure and balance to go with the high alcohol body and mouthfeel.
 The recent trend towards higher quality wine production has limited the use of chaptalization in the premium levels of Beaujolais wine.
 Filtering the wine in order to stabilize it is practiced to varying degrees by Beaujolais winemakers.
 Some producers who make Beaujolais on a large commercial scale will filter the wine aggressively to avoid any impurity or future chemical reactions.
 This can have the negative side effect of diminishing some of the wine's unique fruit character and leave a flavor that critics have described as Jell-O-like.

 Basic Beaujolais is the classic bistro wine of Paris; a fruity, easy-drinking red traditionally served in 1 pint glass bottles known as pots.
 This is epitomized in Beaujolais nouveau, which is fermented for just a few days and can be dominated by estery flavors such as bananas and pear drops.
 Basic Beaujolais and Beaujolais nouveau are meant to be drunk within a year of their harvest.
 Beaujolais-Villages are generally consumed within two to three years and Cru Beaujolais has the potential to age longer, some not even fully developing till at least three years after harvest.
-Premium examples from Chénas, Juliénas, Morgon and Moulin-à-Vent can spend up to 10 years continuing to develop in the bottle and in very good vintages can take on Burgundian qualities of structure and complexity.
+Wine from Chénas, Juliénas, Morgon and Moulin-à-Vent can spend up to 10 years continuing to develop in the bottle and vintages can take on Burgundian qualities of structure and complexity.